 The prime mover for including ARDF in the RMB has been Jim Wilson K5ND (at right), the former Director of Communication Services at the BSA national office.
 Jim is also president and trustee of the K2BSA Amateur Radio Association.
 He visited a training session at the 2016 USA ARDF Championships in Texas.
 In talking to the participants, he realized what an excellent activity that on-foot hidden transmitter hunting can be for Scouts.
 Working with Brian Coleman, KB0MAP, Jim authored the new ARDF radio merit badge syllabus.
 It was was then reviewed by leaders of USA's ARDF community, including Dick Arnett WB4SUV, Bob Frey WA6EZV, Joseph Huberman K5JGH, Marvin Johnson KE6HTS, Harley Leach KI7XF, Joe Moell KØOV, Matthew Robbins AA9YH and Charles Scharlau NZØI.

 The RMB is a very popular Scouting achievement, with about 7000 Scouts qualifying annually in recent years.
-These revisions are just in time for the 2017 National Scout Jamboree in West Virginia during July, where an ARDF course and equipment will be available to Scouts of all ages and the RMB will be offered.
-The new ARDF RMB activity should also encourage more Amateur Radio clubs to include ARDF as part of their Jamboree-On-The-Air activities.
+These revisions came just in time for 2017 National Scout Jamboree in West Virginia, where an ARDF course and equipment was available to Scouts of all ages and the RMB was offered.
+This new ARDF RMB activity should also encourage more Amateur Radio clubs to include ARDF as part of their Jamboree-On-The-Air activities.
 JOTA is always the third weekend of October.

 Text and photos Copyright ©2017 Joseph D. Moell.
 All rights reserved.